-The surface of an amber is rarely perfectly flat and parallel to the subject you want to capture.
+The surface of amber is rarely perfectly flat and parallel to the subject you want to capture.
 Instead, it appears generally irregular or curved and, worse, it happens that the insect is closer to the lateral edge.
-This causes optical deformations when stacking the images, such as reflections on the surface, visibility of scratches, flaws and fractures affecting the quality of the final image.
+This causes optical deformations when stacking the images, such as reflections on the surface, visibility of scratches, flaws, and fractures affecting the quality of the final image.

-A method to obtain neat images and to make almost perfect results, is to put the amber in a transparent or semi-transparent container (to facilitate the diffusion of light) and immerse it in a liquid that has approximately the same refractive index.
+A method to obtain neat images and to make almost perfect results is to put the amber in a transparent or semi-transparent container (to facilitate the diffusion of light) and immerse it in a liquid that has approximately the same refractive index.

 The best solution is to use glycerin.
 The refractive index of this liquid is 1.472, while that of amber is about 1.54; the very close values of the two substances make it possible to minimize the phenomena of light diffraction, hide the majority of scratches and fractures, and create the best working conditions for obtaining correct images.
-In the absence of glycerin (and cheaper solution), sunflower oil can also be used, which has a refractive index between 1.472 and 1.476.
-You can also use immersion oil for microscopy (refractive index of 1.516, even closer to that of amber), but the price of the latter and the need to use a relatively important quantity (depending also on the size of the amber), makes this technique relatively expensive.
+In the absence of glycerin (and a cheaper solution), sunflower oil can also be used, which has a refractive index between 1.472 and 1.476.
+You can also use immersion oil for microscopy (refractive index of 1.516, even closer to that of amber), but the price of the latter and the need to use a relatively important quantity (depending also on the size of the amber), make this technique relatively expensive.
 Finally, the use of a polarizer can help to eliminate any reflections present on the surface.

 Subject without immersion in glycerin: